 The impressive sire record of Danehill does not stop there.
-He has sons and now grandsons standing stud around the world with many of such becoming leading sire in their own right.
+He has sons and now grandsons standing stud around the world with many of such becoming leading sires in their own right.
 Many of Danehill’s daughters have become outstanding broodmares as well with more than two hundred and fifty, and counting, stakes winners produced.
 The significance of Danehill being inbred to Natalma 3×3 looms large in his pedigree.

 When we consider the fact that many of these daughters have produced stakes winners when bred to other Northern Dancer line stallions, thus creating three up close crosses of Natalma in the resulting offspring’s pedigrees, we cannot deny the impact of Natalma’s blood as the thoroughbred breed progresses into the twenty-first century.

 The influence of Natalma is also felt to a high degree through another of her daughters.
 The cleverly named Raise The Standard, a bay daughter of Hoist The Flag, was foaled four years after Spring Adieu.
 Raise The Standard did not attain her reserve price at yearling sale time and was retained by Windfields Farm.
 She was also unraced due to a series of nagging injuries that kept her from displaying her talent.
 Mac Benson would have been her trainer and remembers Raise The Standard as having good size and bone, but her ankles became an issue.
 Alas it was not meant to be for her to have a racing career.